Your details

 In plain English

 At £27.00 per hour for 40 hours over 52 weeks, your gross annual salary is £56,160 in England and Wales.
-You are in the Higher rate band, paying £9,896 in income tax and £3,134 in National Insurance.
-Your take-home is £43,130 per year — £3,594 per month or £829 per week.
+You are in the Higher rate band (40% income tax).
+After paying £9,896 in income tax and £3,134 in National Insurance, you take home £43,130 per year — £3,594 per month or £829 per week.
 Your effective deduction rate is 23.2%.
-An extra £1 per hour (£2,080 more per year) would add approximately £874 to your take-home.
+Every extra pound you earn above this is taxed at 42p in the pound.

 Try the Budget Calculator